 High Country Wedding Guide showcases the top venues and vendors in the stunning northwestern corner of North Carolina, where couples flock for all things weddings, whether that’s popping the question, participating in a engagement photo session, a bachelor or bachelorette party, a bridal shower, rehearsal dinner, or, of course, the Big Day.
 These inspired locations—from epic mountains to fairy tale valleys—span the Blue Ridge Parkway, and include towns like Banner Elk, Blowing Rock, Boone, Linville, Grandfather Mountain, Valle Crucis, Jefferson, and more.
-(The region spans Allegheny County to Ashe, Avery, Mitchell, Watauga, Wilkes, and Yancey counties, and also includes Mountain City, Tennessee.)
+The region includes Allegheny, Ashe, Avery, Mitchell, Watauga, Wilkes, and Yancey counties of North Carolina; and also includes Mountain City, Tennessee.
 For a map of the area, click here.

 Banner Elk is located in Avery County and is known for its popular ski resort, Sugar Mountain; arts and crafts festivals such as the Wooly Worm Festival; Lees McCrae College; and exclusive private golf communities, Diamond Creek and Elk River.
 Banner Elk is about 30 minutes west of Boone and a playground for vacationers year-round.
 Eagle’s Nest offers a spectacular wedding venue in the area.

 Beach Mountain is one of the highest peaks in the Blue Ridge Mountain range at an elevation of 5,506 feet and is located near Banner Elk in Avery County.
 While Beech Mountain is a popular summer destination, it is most known for Beech Mountain Ski Resort.